Frequently asked questions

 National Grid owns and operates the electricity transmission network in England and Wales.

-We will be carrying out essential maintenance work to the 400kV overhead line between Mannington in Dorset and Nursling in Southampton.
-The overhead line in this section is approximately 40km/ 25 miles in length with 115 steel towers (pylons), although not all of these will require refurbishment works.
+We are carrying out essential maintenance work to the 400kV overhead line between Mannington in Dorset and Nursling in Southampton.
+The overhead line in this section is approximately 40km (25 miles) in length with 115 steel towers (pylons), although not all of these require refurbishment works.

 To see where works will be taking place, please view our interactive map here.

-Whilst the refurbishments are taking place, you can expect to see works to establish access routes to pylons and engineers working at height to refurbish the circuits, which will include replacing the conductors and insulators on individual pylons.
+Whilst the refurbishments are taking place, you can expect to see works to establish access routes to pylons and engineers working at height to refurbish the circuits, which includes replacing the conductors and insulators on individual pylons.

-Our working hours will be 7am to 5pm Monday to Sunday across the Winter period and 7am to 6pm across the Summer period.
+Our working hours are 7am to 5pm Monday to Sunday across the Winter period and 7am to 6pm across the Summer period.

-Works will be carried out in phases, so those living near the line should not expect to see staff working in one area during the entire working period.
+Works are being carried out in phases, so those living near the line should not expect to see staff working in one area during the entire working period.

 None of the works will affect electricity supplies.